yysun/apprun-site/src/pages/how-it-works.md

 # How It Works

 AppRun Site apps are Single Page Applications (SPA).
-You develop the pages using AppRun components, HTML files and markdown files.
+You develop the pages using AppRun components, HTML files, and markdown files.

 You put AppRun components in the _pages_ directory as following: